MrDemonid/PL-M-80-Tools/README.md

     Example:
       link @:f1:fileparams.txt
   - The maximum file name is now 8 characters.
+  - Return results in ERRORLEVEL.
+  - Print to screen source file name.

 LOCATE:
   - Fixed all found errors.
   - The maximum file name is now 8 characters.
+  - Return results in ERRORLEVEL.
+  - Print to screen source file name.

 OBJCPM:
   - Support for paths as in ISIS-II
   - The maximum file name is now 8 characters.
+  - Return results in ERRORLEVEL.

 PLM80:
   - Fixed all found errors.